USDA-FSA/fsa-design-system/guides/applications/buttons.md

 layout: guide
 parent: "Applications"
 title: "Buttons"
-intro: "FSA applications shall have the same look and feel, along with having a consistent naming convention for the most used buttons.
+intro: "FPAC applications shall have the same look and feel, along with having a consistent naming convention for the most used buttons.
 Below you will find guidelines on how to use specific style related to various actions and features where a button is used."

 ---

 ## Variations and States

-The below buttons are the default variations available for use in the FSA Design System.
+The below buttons are the default variations available for use in the Design System.
 For further details on variations and states, refer to [Button Components]({{ site.baseurl }}components/buttons/).

 <div class="ds-preview">
   <button class="fsa-btn fsa-btn--primary" type="button">Primary</button>